-PESTS ON YOUR LAND: Check out the guide that explains how to control pests on your property.
+Check out a help guide that explains how to control pests on your property.
 But, total eradication often means getting help from pest control professionals.

-GET A WILDLIFE LICENCE: Wildlife licences grant permission for work that affects protected animals and plants.
-A basic wildlife licence allows an activity that would otherwise be illegal.
+Wildlife licences grant permission for work that affects protected animals and plants.
+So, the basic wildlife licence allows an activity that would otherwise be illegal.

-NIEA WILDLIFE LICENCE: The Northern Ireland Environment Agency issue permits for 'prohibited activity' in NIR.
+The Northern Ireland Environment Agency (NIEA) issue permits for 'prohibited activity' in NIR.
 This guide explains the process for getting a wildlife licence in Northern Ireland.

-FOX PROBLEMS: Urban and country foxes can cause umpteen problems in neighbourhoods and country settings.
+Urban and country foxes can cause umpteen problems in neighbourhoods as well as country settings.
 But, dealing with problems caused by foxes can be annoying at best and a serious health hazard at worst.

-MANAGING WILDLIFE: Some circumstances of managing wildlife on your land require wildlife licences.
-The guide lists contact details for the management of wild animals on land in the United Kingdom.
+Some circumstances of managing wildlife on your land require wildlife licences.
+The help guide lists contact details for the management of wild animals on land in the United Kingdom.

-Wildlife and Biodiversity Regulations Guide for the United Kingdom
+Wildlife and Biodiversity Regulations Guide for United Kingdom